 We are a specialist firm of drink driving solicitors.
 We have vast experience in this field and are skilled in all statutory and procedural defences, as well as crafting expert mitigation.
-If you are charged with this offence, call our drink driving solicitors now on 01623 600645.
+If you are charged with this offence, call our team now on 01623 397200.

-Drink driving, and related offences, are covered by the Road Traffic Act 1988, as follows:-
+There are various drink driving and related offences.
+They are all covered under the Road Traffic Act 1988 as follows:-

 - driving (or in charge) when under the influence of drink or drugs (Section 4);